cabforum/smime/SBR.md

 For EdDSA key pairs, the CA SHALL:

-* Ensure that the key represents a valid point on the curve25519 or curve 448 elliptic curve.
+* Ensure that the key represents a valid point on the curve25519 or curve448 elliptic curve.

 No other algorithms or key sizes are permitted.